buttplugio/buttplug/buttplug/README.md

 Buttplug-rs is currently capable of controlling toys via:

 - Bluetooth LE (Desktop and Android/iOS)
-- Serial Ports
+- Serial Ports (Desktop)
-- USB HID
+- USB HID (Desktop)
-- Lovense Devices via the Lovense Dongle (All Versions)
+- Lovense Devices via the Lovense Dongle (HID and Serial dongles, Desktop)
-- Lovense Connect App
+- Lovense Connect App (Desktop and Android/iOS)
-- Websockets (for simulated and DIY devices)
+- Websockets (for simulated and DIY devices, Desktop and Android/iOS)
-- XInput gamepads (Windows only at the moment)
+- XInput gamepads (Windows only)

 See [IOSTIndex](https://iostindex.com) for a full list of supported hardware (Filter on "Buttplug Rust").